 It is simple.
 It’s simple and everyone uses it, but because we have talked ourselves out of the idea that we can talk telepathically, we think we can’t.
 But we do read each other.
 Unconsciously we’re always reading each other.
 It’s a natural ability—all beings have it.
 All animals have it.
 They use it much more than we do.
 An animal knows your thinking and your feeling; babies know it.
 Only educated adults don’t.
 You’re educated out of it.

 But that is the absolute truth, that we are infinite beings.
 And when we see the infinity within ourselves, we see that everyone is me.
 There’s no more separation.
 But until you see it, it doesn’t make sense.
 And yet anyone here could get glimpses of it.
 By getting the mind quiet enough you’ll see it, and you’ll see that you are me.

 Question: These, you say, “glimpses”—usually that’s all they are, isn’t it?
 Glimpses?

 Lester: Not all . . .

-Question: Well, I mean, most of them are.
-Most of us.
+Question: Well, I mean, [for] most of us.